DNNCommunity/DNNDocs/content/community-managers/release-notes/relnotes-2016-dec-09/090200/index.md

 EVOQ ENGAGE

 *   All updates included with Evoq Content 9.0.0.
-*   Structured Content: Separates the content creation process from the design process.[1](#top-relnotes-2016-dec-09__fn-cloud-based)
+*   Structured Content: Separates the content creation process from the design process.[1](#fn-cloud-based)
     *   You can easily create content types with drag-and-drop functionality and dynamic layouts.
     *   Six common use cases are shipped out of the box.
     *   Content creators don't have to worry about the design of the page where their content would appear.
     *   Images can be edited directly on the page.
     *   Dynamic lists are automatically updated with newly created content items matching the configured criteria.
     *   Dynamic lists can easily link to a detail view without requiring a new page for every content item.
-*   Visualizers: Modern and beautifully designed content wrappers are included.[1](#top-relnotes-2016-dec-09__fn-cloud-based)
+*   Visualizers: Modern and beautifully designed content wrappers are included.[1](#fn-cloud-based)
     *   With dozens of visualizers provided out of the box and more added with each update, web designers can easily add modern design elements to web pages using content.
     *   Visualizers are easily created using templates that bundle HTML, CSS, and JavaScript.
     *   Visualizer Builder templates also support pagination, header wrappers, and footer wrappers.
 *   The new connector between the Form Builder and Structured Content converts form submissions to content items, which can be mined for testimonials or reviews and displayed on a page.
 *   A dedicated Community Analytics dashboard displays important community performance metrics and analytics.

-1 Delivered as a cloud-based DNN microservice.
+<a name="fn-cloud-based">1</a>Delivered as a cloud-based DNN microservice.
 Microservices allow for easier upgrades and faster deployment of new updates.
 Microservices also improve the overall performance of your site by hosting additional functionality on cloud servers.